July - Off Campus

 On completion of this subject students should be able to:

-- Develop an appreciation of cultural diversity, community sensitivities and a changing new media paradigms that exist within the cultural heritage and conservation sectors;
+- Develop an appreciation of cultural diversity and community sensitivities that exist within the cultural heritage and conservation sectors

-- Collaborate in the field within a multidisciplinary team; and
+- Collaborate in the field within a multidisciplinary team

 - Troubleshoot technical resources in the field.

 - Cross-cultural communication skills